 DISGUSTING STAFF AND MANAGEMENT

 "After the shootings in Tunisa this hotel up till yesterday, a staff member dressed in a TUX with a fake hand gun, going up to tourist and spiting at their heads???
+SICK AWFUL PEOPLE. "

-- Travel date: Sat 4th of July 2015
+- Travel date: 4th July 2015

 Don't listen to anyone else

 "Most of the story's here are written because they have experienced bad holidays but infact not many people come back from a holiday when it's good saying "I'm going to write a review now" so I would keep this in mind when traveling here.
 I traveled her a few weeks ago and everything was really nice.
 On Tuesday's they have Egyptian night in the coral restaurant which was really nice as the had Egyptian food and egyption music.
 In the entrance there was a bit where you could take a picture with a spinx.
 On one night there it was my sisters birthday and they had a birthday cake ordered in and the sung and clapped it was really special.
 They have a spa there that was really worth visiting as it is 20â¬ a day but worth it as you feel more relaxed with lots of different pools.
 I had a massage and it was heavenly but my mum said that it was nicer on the beach.
 The only problem for me was some of the Russians as I am English I found they pushed in and felt like they were above evryone else.
 This is my only grumble.
 There was even a bar in the pool which we all thought was really cool.
 I had an enjoyable time and hope everyone else does.
 I would say take lots of suncream and there wasn't many english though if you are many staff will want to talk to you which is nice because as they say"they like the English" enjoy your holiday and experience it for yourself"